sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 	  "title": "Sample annotation",
 	  "type": "reference",
 	  "url": "http://sample.org/annotations/74747",
-	  "text": "Sample annotation text"
+	  "text": { "en": "Sample annotation text" }
 	}

+### Common property of SDMX artefacts of base type "ItemScheme"

+All SDMX artefacts of base type "ItemScheme" (CategoryScheme, Codelist, ConceptScheme, ReportingTaxonomy, and OrganisationScheme) share the following common object property:

+* items - *Array* *optional*.
+Provides a list of items if the resource inherits from the ItemScheme .

+Example:

+	{
+	  "id": "ITEMSCHEME_EXAMPLE",
+	  "items": [
+		{
+		  # item object #
+		}
+	  ]
+	}

 ### item

-*Object* *nullable*.
+*Object* *optional*.
 Item within the ItemScheme (if the resource is a CategoryScheme, Codelist, ConceptScheme, ReportingTaxonomy, or OrganisationScheme.

 * id - *String*.
 Identifier for the item.
-* uri - *String* *nullable*.
+* uri - *String* *optional*.
 The URL address of the item.
-* urn - *String* *nullable*.
+* urn - *String* *optional*.
 URN - typically a URL - which points to an external resource which may contain or supplement the annotation.
 If a specific behavior is desired, an annotation type should be defined which specifies the use of this field more exactly.
-* name - *String* *nullable*.
-Item name.
+* name - *Object* *optional*.
+A list of human-readable localised *[names](#name)* of the item.
-* description - *String* *nullable*.
-Description of the item.
+* description - *Object* *optional*.
+A list of human-readable localised description (see *[names](#name)*)  of the item.
-* links - *Array* *nullable*.
+* links - *Array* *optional*.
 A collection of links to additional resources for the item.
 See the section [link](#link).
-* annotations - *Array* *nullable*.
+* annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
-* items - *Array* *nullable*.
+* items - *Array* *optional*.
 Provides a list of child items of the item.

 Example: